mufidat3250/Remote_bingo/landing_page_squeeze.md

 - User's email format correct, if not, the user receives an error message

 ## Requirements
-- A valid email address
+- [ ] A valid email address
+- [ ] An API endpoint with data validation and sanitization
+- [ ] Set up database integration and secure storage
+- [ ] Add rate limiting and CSRF protection measures
+- [ ] Integrate email service for confirmation messages
+- [ ] Conduct security testing and performance optimization

 **Status code**
 - **201**: Email was successfully stored.